One backend for every brand, region, and tenant

 When channels are not enough, run a tenant per deployment

-Most multi-brand and multi-tenant programmes end up using both patterns, so this is not an either-or choice.
-Channels carry brands that share a feature set on a single deployment; a separate deployment per tenant fits tenants that need different feature sets entirely, hard data isolation, or independent spin-up and teardown.
+Most multi-brand and multi-tenant programmes use both patterns.
+Channels carry brands that share a feature set on a single deployment; a separate deployment per tenant fits tenants that need different feature sets, hard data isolation, or independent spin-up and teardown.
 For that case, Vendure runs as one codebase with one instance and one database per tenant.
-Every tenant stays on the same plugin ecosystem and the same upgrade path, with complete isolation between them.
+Every tenant stays on the same plugin ecosystem and upgrade path, fully isolated.

 Trusted by complex B2B commerce and enterprise retail.